graasp/graasp/README.md

 We recommend to set up the development environment using Docker, as it allows to use a preconfigured developement environnement.

-First open the folder locally and run the following command to install the required npm packages.

-`npm install`

-Then you can open the folder in the dev-container by using the command palette <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>P</kbd>, and typing `Open Folder in Container`.
+First open the folder in the dev-container by using the command palette <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>P</kbd>, and typing `Open Folder in Container`.

 This will create 3 containers :
 - `app` : Node.js backend of Graasp
 - `db` : PostgreSQL database used by the backend
 - `redis` : Redis instance to enable websockets

-Then run the following command to install the required npm packages.
-Note : this is required because `bcrypt` use native libraires and it is not currently possible to directly install deps from the container.

-`npm install bcrypt`
+Then install the required npm packages with one of the following commands.

+`npm install` or `sudo npm install`

+If the process is killed during the installation of the packages, you'll need to increase the memory limit for docker.

+To increase the memory limit, go to `Docker > Preferences > Resources` and change the memory from default (2 GB) to 8GB.

 ### Local Installation